opensimworld/active-npcs/README.md

 bob come = DENY Bad Hombre
 ```
 You can substitute the name of the NPC or the name of the command or the name of the avatar with the wildcard  character '*'.
-for example, this blocks any the avatar from using the command:
+for example, this blocks any avatar from using the command:
 ```
 bob come = DENY *
 ```
-you can block any avatar from issuing the "come" command with any NPC:
+you can block any avatar from issuing the "come" command to any NPC:
 ```
 * come = DENY *
 ```
-you can block any avatar from issuing any command command with Bob:
+you can block any avatar from issuing any command to Bob:
 ```
 Bob * = DENY *
 ```